 "I've got a lab right outside my door with a couple thousand of technology products.
 I want to make people feel like they are inside that lab."

-Manoush is freelance reporter, host, and media coach.
+Manoush is the host and managing editor of WNYC’s New Tech City.
 From 1995-2006 Manoush reported and produced for BBC News, with postings in Washington, Berlin, Brussels, and New York.
 As a freelance reporter and anchor, she covered business and technology for Reuters Television in New York from 2006-2010.